 Election observation is an essential component of European Union activities to promote democracy, human rights and the rule of law worldwide.
 Election observation can contribute to strengthening democratic institutions, build public confidence in electoral processes and help deter fraud, intimidation and violence.
 Election observation also serves to reinforce other key European Union foreign policy objectives, notably peace-building.
 With these objectives in mind, the European Union has become a leading force in international election observation.

-Since 2000 over 100 EU Election Observation Missions (EU EOMs) have been deployed to all continents, with the exception of the OSCE region.
 EU EOMs employ a long-term observation methodology in order to assess election processes against international standards and best practices for genuine democratic elections.
 The international obligations established by international and regional treaties to which the host country has agreed to be bound to include universal principles that apply to the conduct of elections, such as fundamental freedoms and political rights as outlined in the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.

 The EU EOM methodology for long-term observation was established on the basis of the content of the Commission Communication of 191 of 2000.
 This document, while reinforcing the EC commitment to provide technical and financial assistance to electoral processes, set the tone for a more coherent strategy on the overall notion of EU electoral support as guided by clear objectives and partnership principles with the host countries.